FirelightWP/easy-fancybox/readme.txt

 4. Now give the menu item you want to open in a FancyBox iframe the class `fancybox-iframe`.

 If you are on an older version of WordPress or if you cannot use WP's Menus, you will need to do some heavy theme hacking to get it to work.
 Basically, what you need to achieve is that the menu item you want opened in a lightbox overlay, should get a class="fancybox-iframe" tag.

+= How can I make AJAX loaded content be seen by FancyBox ? =

+Easy FancyBox initially scans the page source for media links on the "Document Loaded" event.
+This means right after the page source has become available to and read by the browser.
+When content is added or modified through AJAX (meaning after initial page load) by your theme or another plugin, then FancyBox will not be aware of any media links in that new content.

+To make Easy FancyBox rescan the updated page source after content has been modified though AJAX, there is an event listener available.
+This event is also triggered by the Jetpack Infinite Scroll module.
+To use this event, you'll need to modify the theme or other plugin script that handles the AJAX calls.

+You can trigger the event like this:
+`
+jQuery(document.body).trigger('post-load');
+`
+Note: It completely depends on the AJAX script where this code snippet should be placed.
+Optimally, right _after_ the DOM modification where content is added or modified.
+In most cases at the end of the AJAX Success handler.

 = Is Easy FancyBox multi-site compatible? =